Dessert/ easy/ Eggless Recipes/ Featured/ few ingredients/ Fruit Desserts/ no mixer/ No-Bake Desserts/ quick/ Trifle & Glass Desserts

 What is panna cotta?

-This is best classic panna cotta recipe I know!
+This is the best panna cotta recipe I know!
 I’ve made it dozens of times.
 Despite the heavy cream, this dessert is perfect as a light, not-too-sweet dessert after a heavy meal.
 And if you’re new to baking with gelatin, don’t fear!
 It’s incredibly easy to work with and I’m going to walk you through every step of making this delicious panna cotta.

 How to make panna cotta

-2. Make the cream mixture.
+- Make the cream mixture.
 While your gelatin is setting, heat the cream, sugar, and vanilla together in a saucepan until hot and you see a low boil.
 Make sure all the sugar is dissolved.

-3. Add the gelatin.
+- Add the gelatin.
 Turn off the heat and scrape out the softened gelatin into the hot cream mixture.
 Immediately whisk until smooth.
 Adding the gelatin to the hot mixture is what activates it.
 Make sure the mixture is completely smooth and that there are no little crystals remaining.
 If there are, bring the saucepan back to the stove and heat very gently without letting the mixture boil (this is very important!) until the gelatin is completely dissolved.

-4. Portion, set, and serve.
+- Portion, set, and serve.
 Pour your panna cotta mixture into individual ramekins and place in the refrigerator to set for a minimum of 4 hours.
 To serve, top with garnishes of your choice.

 Garnishes for panna cotta